oliv5/cmUpdater/README.md

 #Features

--Works with every device that is officialy supported by CyanogenMod
+-Updating works with every device that is officialy supported by CyanogenMod, backup and restore works with every Android-Device with a recent version of TWRP.

 -Checks for available updates by comparing the CyanogenMod-verison on your device with the newest one available